erobwen/causality/README.md

 Causality is based on 10+ years of original research into reactive programming.
 I was the original author of the 10+ years old "Reactive Programming" article of Wikipedia and have been exploring this domain for a long time.

-The logotype of causality is based on the ¤ symbol.
+The logotype of causality is based on the o symbol.